blabliblubblu321/tradebuddy/README.md

 I have written this script to help me keep an eye on my recent trades but I am absolutely new to this whole trading thing so don't hesiatate to tell me if you have suggestions on what I got wrong or what is missing in here.

+simple node.js script, that collects current funds from your btc-e account, calculates your profits based on your last trades and the current price and print them out to the terminal every few seconds

+This piece of software probably still has some bugs please open a github issue if you find something

 author: **blabliblubblu321**

 ### example